Skip to main content

 When you spend the first hour of every Monday updating formulas, copying data between files, and reformatting cells that broke over the weekend, the spreadsheet has become the job.
 You’re not managing construction projects.
 You’re managing a filing system.

 Every hour you spend maintaining spreadsheets is an hour you’re not spending on estimating, client relationships, or job site oversight.
 At some point, the maintenance cost exceeds the value.
+If this sounds familiar, our guide on why construction companies outgrow spreadsheets goes deeper on the warning signs and what to do about them.

 Multiple People Need the Same Data